 Locking mechanisms keep the pole's sections fixed into place once you've decided how long of a pole you need for a given ascent or descent.
 In general, skiers use shorter poles for skiing down, medium-length poles for skinning uphill, and long, Nordic-style pole lengths for crossing flat terrain on long approaches or slogs.
 We prefer the durable, sturdy metal lever locks found on the BD Razor Carbon Pro, G3 Via Carbon, and BD Whippet.
 We also like the Black Diamond Traverse's lever locks, which can be adjusted for tightness in the field with a small screwdriver or credit card.

 The poles in our test varied greatly in terms of weight.
 Some backcountry travelers care a lot about weight, while some could care less.
-If you are new to backcountry skiing or generally go on short tours, weight is not much of an issue.
+If you are new to backcountry skiing or generally go on short tours, weight is probably less of a concern.
 If you regularly skin more than 4,000 vertical feet per day, we recommend a lightweight pole.
 While skinning, we have to move our poles upwards with each step.
 Over the course of a long day in the big mountains, that can add up to some tired shoulders.

 The lightest poles in the test are the Black Crows Duos, at 16 ounces per pair.
 They feature carbon lower shafts and are also some of the most expensive poles in our test.
-Most lightweight poles weighed in about 2 ounces heavier, like the BD Razor Carbon Pro, G3 Via Carbon, and BD Carbon Compactor.
-The ski pole/ice axe hybrid Whippet is the heaviest pole in the test, but it features a steel pick for climbing and skiing steep terrain.
+The Black Crows Oxus poles also weigh in at 16 ounces and are much more durable with a single aluminum shaft.
+Most poles weighed 2-3 ounces more, like the Leki Helicon Lite, MSR DynaLock Ascent Carbon, BD Razor Carbon Pro, G3 Via Carbon, and BD Carbon Compactor.
+The ski pole/ice axe hybrid Whippet is the heaviest pole in the test, but this is due to the addition of the steel pick for climbing and skiing steep terrain.

-After thoroughly testing the best backcountry ski poles on the market, we ranked the competitors in key metrics.
-We looked at overall performance to select the best poles for different backcountry skiing uses and budgets.
-In general, most poles we tested perform well.
-Still, certain poles have key features that help them rise above the rest.
+After thoroughly testing the best backcountry ski poles on the market, we ranked the competitors in several key metrics.
+We looked at overall performance to select the best models for different backcountry skiing uses and budgets.
+In general, most poles we tested performed well, but a select few rose above the rest.
+The good news for backcountry skiers and splitboarders is that we feel the best poles are also among the most affordable ones.
 We hope we've been helpful as you search for some poles to fill out your backcountry kit.
 We'll see you on the skin track.